 It’s wrong to assume that Scruffy is deliberately thinking about stealing your food.
-Don’t take it too personally if your dog steals food from the counter when you get out of the room.
+Don’t take it too personally if your dog steals food from the counter when you leave the room.
 In the doggie world, left out or unclaimed food is wasted food.
 Better off storing it in the tummy!

 Unfortunately, dogs who counter-surf are often punished for it.
 The dog has little fault, other than just being a dog.
 With a past as scavengers, dogs tend to be opportunists.
-If something is available to them they'll go for it, so why not seize the day?
+If something is available to them, they'll go for it, so why not seize the day?
 After all, what would you do if you found a $20 dollar bill on a sidewalk, no form of identification, and nobody was looking for it?
 You would most likely store it in your pocket versus leaving it there.

 You may have heard about punishing a dog for counter-surfing by:

-• Putting a scat mat near the counter, so the dog gets zapped when he comes close
+- Putting a scat mat near the counter, so the dog gets zapped when he comes close.

-- Using a shock collar
+- Using a shock collar.

-• Placing “booby-traps” on the counters such as cans of beer that fall on the dog.
+- Placing “booby-traps” on the counters such as cans of beer that fall on the dog.

-• Putting sticky tape all over the counters
+- Putting sticky tape all over the counters.

-• Hiding and yelling at the dog the moment he steals.
+- Hiding and yelling at the dog the moment he steals.

-• Grabbing the dog by the scruff and scolding the dog
+- Grabbing the dog by the scruff and scolding the dog.

 What do all these methods have in common?
 Some will teach your dog that the counter, and possibly the kitchen, are scary places.
-Others will teach the dog that you’re unpredictable and even scary and to therefore counter-surf when you're not around.
-Most of all, none of them teach your dog what to do instead!
-Fortunately, there are many more effective ways to prevent and stop counter-surfing.
+Others will teach the dog that you’re unpredictable and even scary.
+This will tell them to counter-surf when you're not around.
+None of these methods will teach your dog that they shouldn't counter-surf!

 3 Force-Free Methods to Stop a Dog From Counter-Surfing

-Kitchen management may seem quite obvious, but many owners miss it.
-Best of all, management keeps your dog safe; you never know what your dog may get a hold of on those kitchen counters!
-When I worked for the vet, we used to often get phone calls of dogs getting into batches of brownies, bacon grease and loaves of bread that were leavening.
-All these can cause dogs to get sick or very sick!
+Kitchen management may seem quite obvious, but many owners miss this fact.
+Clean counters keep your dog safe; you never know what your dog may get a hold of on those kitchen counters!
+When I worked for the vet, we used to often get phone calls of dogs getting into batches of brownies, bacon grease, and loaves of bread that were leavening.
+All of these can cause dogs to get sick!

-So yes, keep your counters spotless, keep those trash lids secured, close the door behind you or install those baby gates.
+So yes, keep your counters spotless, keep those trash lids secured, close the door behind you, or install those baby gates.
 There is really no reason why you should allow Rover to rehearse the unwanted counter-surfing behavior over and over as the more he does it, the more the behavior will repeat.

-- Train Alternate Behaviors
+2. Train Alternate Behaviors

 While management is great to implement, especially when you can’t supervise your dog, it’s a good idea to also train alternate behaviors to counter-surfing.
 Why not train your dog that food is no longer found up the counter, but actually down on a mat?

 While you're cooking, make sure you reward all those good behaviors that unveil before your eyes.
 Say you have food on the counter and your dog is sitting or lying down instead of counter-surfing?
 In this case, tell him what a good boy he is and toss a treat on his mat.
 Or if he is already lying on the mat, stop by him and give him a stuffed Kong.
 Great things happen when Rover is being good!

-© 2016 Adrienne Janet Farricelli
+© 2016 Adrienne Farricelli